Reevaluating Your Marketing Mix for the New Normal

 5. Marketing with Compassion

 It might go without saying, but we’d like to emphasize how important it is to market with compassion, especially now.
 Everyone’s world was turned upside down by COVID-19.
 Even months after the initial onset, we are all still learning and rebuilding together.
-Let your potential and existing customers know that you’re forging ahead with them through these trying times by using compassionate and personalized messaging in your marketing.
+Let your potential and existing customers know that you’re forging ahead with them through these trying times by using compassionate and personalized messaging in your marketing mix.
 The more transparent you can be with your potential and current customers about what your company is doing to ensure safety while still meeting their needs, the better you can serve your community and those around it.

-These tactics, integrated within your existing marketing plan, can put your company at the forefront of your community’s mind and ensure that your location or locations stay busy in the upcoming holiday season.
+These marketing mix tactics, integrated within your existing marketing plan, can put your company at the forefront of your community’s mind and ensure that your location or locations stay busy in the upcoming holiday season.
 Schedule a consultation with our business marketing experts to learn more about the tactics referenced in this article and how we can help your business thrive through.